Peabody Neighborhood Phase 1

-The FutureVU Land Use Plan calls for connections from Peabody to the main campus to be strengthened.
+The goal of changes in the Peabody neighborhood is to create state of the art facilities that match the quality of research and teaching associated with the college’s top ranked program.
+In addition, FutureVU Land Use Plan calls for connections from Peabody to the main campus to be strengthened.
 Enhancements both at and above grade will be explored as a part of the master planning process underway for the neighborhood.
 Phase one of the Peabody efforts includes the renovations of the Home Economics and Mayborn buildings.

 Vanderbilt broke ground September 5, 2018 on the first phase of a $41.5 million multi-building construction and renovation plan at Peabody College.
-The historic Home Economics Building and Frank W. Mayborn Building—each more than 100 years old—are being renovated, and a new 15,000-square-foot building will be constructed to connect them.
-When completed in January 2020, the Home Economics-Mayborn complex will reflect higher sustainability standards and reduced energy usage through new flexible, active learning spaces, advanced technology for modernized instruction, a digital observation space for teacher training, flexible research space, a café and administrative offices.
+The historic 6 Magnolia Circle formerly known as the Home Economics Building and Frank W. Mayborn Building—each more than 100 years old—are being renovated, and a new 15,000 square-foot building will be constructed to connect them.
+When completed in January 2020, the 6 Magnolia Circle-Mayborn complex will reflect higher sustainability standards and reduced energy usage through new flexible, active learning spaces, advanced technology for modernized instruction, a digital observation space for teacher training, flexible research space, a café, and administrative offices.

-As the design team considered renovations to Mayborn and Home Economics, the following elements were incorporated into the future design of the renovated buildings to better meet the needs of all of the Vanderbilt community members and align with FutureVU principles of diversity, inclusion and accessibility:
+As the design team considered renovations to Mayborn and 6 Magnolia Circle, the following elements were incorporated into the future design of the renovated buildings to better meet the needs of all of the Vanderbilt community members and align with FutureVU principles of diversity, inclusion and accessibility:

-- A multi-stop elevator will be added in the new connector building, which provides accessibility to all floors in both buildings.
-There will be no difference in regards to access for a person with a disability or a person without a disability.
+- The Connector building was constructed to strengthen connections across Peabody and the community.
+A multi-stop elevator was added to the new Connector building, which provides accessibility to all floors in the Mayborn and 6 Magnolia Circle buildings.
+There is no difference in regards to access for a person with a disability or a person without a disability.
 Everyone will use the same route to enter the building and access all floors by the same means.

-- A thorough examination of all relevant items such as accessible restrooms on all floors of each building, door hardware, restroom fixture locations, signage, water coolers, and exterior access will ensure that any person with a disability is able to take full advantage of all amenities of the building.
+- Before beginning the renovations of Mayborn and 6 Magnolia Circle, a thorough accessibility examination of all relevant items such as restrooms on all floors of each building, door hardware, restroom fixture locations, signage, water coolers and exterior access was conducted.
+Spaces or items were updated during the renovation to ensure that any person with a disability is now able to take full advantage of all amenities of the buildings.

-- As exterior grading is reworked, slopes will be eased to make the exterior access around the entire site more accessible for everyone.
+- As exterior grading is reworked, slopes were eased to make the exterior access around the entire site more accessible for everyone.